jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerFinishGame/task.md

 <div class="hint" title="Click me to learn about possible ways to extend the project">

 Congratulations!
 You did a great job and created a working application.
-We have put together a few ideas on how you can further improve this project by yourself.
+We have put together a few ideas on how you can further improve this project on your own.
 These improvements will not be tested within the course.
-Some improvements require changes to both the client (what is displayed in the browser) and the server (the application logic).
+Some enhancements require changes to both the client (what is displayed in the browser) and the server (the application logic).
 We don't cover the client-server architecture in this course, so you can either explore that on your own or implement ideas that don't require investigating third-party code.